zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Observer_pattern.md

 # Observer pattern

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:40:27.217701+00:00
+- **Last Updated:** 2024-12-03 06:51:58 UTC
 - **Original Article:** [Observer pattern](https://en.wikipedia.org/wiki/Observer_pattern)
 - **Language:** en
 - **Page ID:** 164863

 ## Summary
 In software design and engineering, the observer pattern is a software design pattern in which an object, named the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
 It is often used for implementing distributed event-handling systems in event-driven software.
-In such systems, the subject is usually named a "stream of events" or "stream source of events" while the observers are called "sin
+In such systems, the subject is usually named a "stream of events" or "stream source of events" while the observers are called "sinks of events."
+The stream nomenclature alludes to a physical setup in which the observers are physically separated and have no control over the emitted events from the subject/stream source.
+This pattern thus suits any process by which data arrives from some input that is not available to the CPU at startup, but instead may arrive at arbitrary or indeterminate times (HTTP requests, GPIO data, user input from peripherals and distributed databases, etc.).

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example C Sharp code
 - Category:Articles with example Java code